felixfavour/portfolio-v2/src/pages/stories/2023-year-in-review.md

 For starters, if you can't find contentment in yourself, your faith and your immediate family, you won't find it in a relationship with someone else.

-Secondly, a relationship, however glamorous it looks, is akin to a full-time job in terms of attention, time and sacrifice.
+Secondly, a relationship, however glamorous it looks, is akin to a full-time job in terms of attention and time spent.
 Hence, it's essential to introspect and assess whether you possess ample reserves of these resources before entering into one—Maybe you have a *coconut head* and will proceed with your plans regardless; good luck!
 Just try not to hurt anyone, and know I tried to warn you.

 Thirdly, the one who finds a wife finds a good thing and obtains favour from God.
 So yes, this is a beckon to all my eligible friends to *please do fast and invite me* to eat rice and dance.
 Do it now, so I don't have to pay ridiculous prices for plane tickets when I jand. *Abeg*.